v-nope/slate/source/index.html.md

 > The above request accepts user_name as a query parameter.

-This endpoint updates an existing user.
+This endpoint is used to check if a username already exists in the database.

 ### HTTP Request